Acts 4:1-12

 The risen Christ’s name brings both healing and hostility, yet the gospel advances through Spirit-filled boldness and clear confession of Jesus’ unique saving authority.

-3 They laid hands on them, and put them in custody until the next day, for it was now evening.
+3 They seized Peter and John, and because it was evening, they put them in custody until the next day.

-4 But many of those who heard the word believed, and the number of the men came to be about five thousand.
+4 But many who heard the message believed, and the number of men grew to about five thousand.

-5 In the morning, their rulers, elders, and scribes were gathered together in Jerusalem.
+5 The next day the rulers, elders, and scribes assembled in Jerusalem,

-6 Annas the high priest was there, with Caiaphas, John, Alexander, and as many as were relatives of the high priest.
+6 along with Annas the high priest, Caiaphas, John, Alexander, and many others from the high priest’s family.

-10 may it be known to you all, and to all the people of Israel, that in the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead, this man stands here before you whole in him.
+10 then let this be known to all of you and to all the people of Israel: It is by the name of Jesus Christ of Nazareth, whom you crucified but whom God raised from the dead, that this man stands before you healed.

-12 There is salvation in no one else, for there is no other name under heaven that is given among men, by which we must be saved!”
+12 Salvation exists in no one else, for there is no other name under heaven given to men by which we must be saved.”

 The risen Christ’s name brings both healing and hostility, yet the gospel advances through Spirit-filled boldness and clear confession of Jesus’ unique saving authority.